 Precautions to Minimize Exposure to Patients/Clinic

-Wear a mask and continue social distancing and hand washing.
+Wear a mask, continue social distancing and frequent hand washing.

 Social distancing combined with the mask and hand washing before/after contact continues to be the recommended best way to avoid the novel coronavirus.